VonChange/spring-data-jdbc-mybatis/README.md

 **spring data jdbc extend mybatis dynamic sql**
 ## What Is This?
 * It aims at being conceptually easy.
-In order to achieve this it does NOT offer caching, lazy loading, write behind or many other features of JPA.
+In order to achieve this it does NOT offer caching, lazy loading,QueryDSL, write behind or many other features of JPA.
 This makes  a simple, limited, opinionated ORM.

-* use mybatis dynamic SQL,it is good for complex SQL
+* use mybatis dynamic SQL(not dependency mybatis),it is good for complex SQL

 * SQL is  written in Markdown